Baguio Entry Requirements

 Prohibited Items

-- Illegal drugs and narcotics - The Philippines has extremely strict drug laws with severe penalties including death penalty
+- Illegal drugs and controlled substances (marijuana, cocaine, heroin, methamphetamine, etc.) — Philippines enforces extremely strict drug laws with severe criminal penalties

 Restricted Items

-- Fresh fruits, vegetables, and plant materials - Require phytosanitary certificates from the Bureau of Plant Industry
+- Plants and plant products — require phytosanitary certificate from country of origin and inspection by the Bureau of Plant Industry (BPI)

 Health Requirements